SnappDoctor/drcoder/README.md

 # SnappDoctor Encoder package

-This package handle and encode/decode any data;
+This package handle and encode/decode any data.
 The package provide some drivers to encode/decode the data that will explain below.

 ## Installation.